nacuteodor/SearchInJenkinsLogs/README.md

 Change the path to out/artifacts/searchinjenkinslogs_jar/ directory and run:

 java -DjobUrl="$jobUrl" -DthreadsCount=20 -Dbuilds="112,114-116,118" -DlastBuildsCount=2 -DartifactsFilters=".* fileFilter1.* ,.* fileFilter2.* " -DsearchedText=".* textToFind.* " -cp searchinjenkinslogs.jar Main

+## IDE:
+Easy to integrate the project with Intellij, JDK 8

+## Please, give a star to this project if it helps you.